cboyfly/LLM_app/README.md

 ## Description

 Insurance Assistant allows users to upload their insurance benefits coverage form and ask various questions to gain clarity on their insurance plan's specifics.
-The project leverages advanced language model technology to deliver accurate and contextually relevant answers, making it easier for users to navigate the often confusing world of insurance paperwork.
+The project leverages langchain to find contextually relevant answers, making it easier for users to find information that would otherwise require multiple scans.

 ## Installation